BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 > :link: **TESTNET vs. MAINNET:** Or `Start` Mainnet.

+Note that when you want to access the `bitcoin-cli` on your local Mac, you can find it at  `~/.standup/BitcoinCore/bitcoin-VERSION/bin/bitcoin-cli`, for example  `~/.standup/BitcoinCore/bitcoin-0.20.1/bin/bitcoin-cli`.
+(You may wish to create an alias for that!)

 ### 3. Find Your GordianServer Info

 As usual, you'll need the RPC login and password.
 That's in `~/Library/Application Support/Bitcoin/bitcoin.conf` by default under Gordian.